UPCOMING

 2023

-I’ll be running a poetry workshop and appearing in two events at this year’s Newcastle Writers Festival (31 March – 2 April).
-This will be my first festival appearance, and I’m pinching myself to be on the program alongside so many brilliant writers.
+Newcastle Writers Festival : A poetry workshop and two events at the 2023 Newcastle Writers Festival (31 March – 2 April).
+This was my first festival appearance, and I was pinching myself to be on the program alongside so many brilliant writers.

 Friday 31 March, 11am – 2pm: Poetry Workshop—Using lyric encounter to write grief.
 University of Newcastle NuSpace, Cnr Hunter & Auckland Streets, Newcastle.
 Details and tickets here.